shalusingh-tech/Blur_Vista/README.md

-# Video Object Blur
+# BlurVista👓

 Automated web application for selectively blurring objects within uploaded videos based on user-defined parameters.

 ## Overview

-Video Object Blur is a web application designed to provide users with an intuitive platform to upload videos and selectively blur specific objects within those videos.
+Blur Vista is a web application designed to provide users with an intuitive platform to upload videos and automatically  blur specific objects within those videos.
 This project offers a solution for privacy concerns or content editing where certain objects need to be obscured.
 Users can define the objects they want to blur, set the time range for the blurring effect, and adjust the blur intensity according to their preferences.

 ## Features